Society office staff vacancies

 LEICESTER LE1 7DR

-The closing date for applications is noon on Tuesday 5 May 2015.
-Interviews will be held at our Leicester office on Monday 11 May 2015.
+The closing date for applications is noon on Tuesday 3 January 2017.
+Interviews will be held on 13 January 2017 at our London office.

 The following information and documents give background to the Society, the types of role and the terms and conditions we offer to all posts: